 (2) between oneself and one or more others, and

 (3) between oneself and a circumstance (e.g., illness, financial difficulties).

 Often a conflict has aspects in two or even all three of these realms.
-For instance, If "Joe" feels confliced about whether to leave his job, he is likely to experience conflicts within himsel—his current salary is great and at the same time the hours are too long.
+For instance, If "Joe" feels conflicted about whether to leave his job, he is likely to experience conflicts within himself—his current salary is great and at the same time, the hours are too long.
 If a loved one wants Joe to stay and he wants to leave his current job, the conflict has become interpersonal.
 And if Joe develops an illness, what he wants and the realities of what he needs to do to heal his health problem may conflict.